BTA-BATA/BATA-old/README.md

 ./autogen.sh

-# Configure Bitcoin Core to use our own-built instance of BDB
+# Configure Bata Core to use our own-built instance of BDB

-cd $BITCOIN_ROOT
+cd ../  # go back to bata source

 ./autogen.sh